Sudan, rebel alliance reach deal in ongoing peace efforts

 South Sudan's president described the agreement as a “milestone” in achieving peace in Sudan.
 Kiir vowed to “continue standing with the Sudanese to ensure the implementation of the peace agreement,” according to his advisor and mediator Tut Qalwak.

-The SRF is part of the pro-democracy movement that led the uprising against al-Bashir, but the rebels didn’t fully support the military-civilian power-sharing deal.
-That deal includes a six-month deadline for achieving peace, which runs out in February.
+The Sudan Revolutionary Front, centered in the western Darfur region, South Kordofan and Blue Nile, is part of the pro-democracy movement that led to the uprising against al-Bashir, but the rebels didn’t fully support the military-civilian power-sharing deal.
+That deal includes a six-month deadline for achieving peace, which ran out in February.

 Sudan’s largest single rebel group, the Sudan Liberation Movement-North led by Abdel-Aziz al-Hilu, was involved in the talks but has yet to reach a deal with the government.